sdeck51/jekyll-now/_posts/2017-4-3-FacialDetector.md

 <center>{% include image.html url="http://i.imgur.com/jwC0ZGS.png"
 description="Best Model Results" size="800" %}</center>

+This is the best model I currently have made.

 ####  Additional Improvements to try:
 - Additional data augmentation: Current augmentation includes horizontal flipping.
 Rotation was attempted but had trouble with converging models.
 Other augmentations such as cropping could produce a more robust model.
 This additional will need labels to be transformed in the same fashion.